 #2 chrome dodger

 If you are using flashers, try to stay away from glow colors, as Chum are prone to strike anything that is green.
 They often will grab the flasher, resulting in terrific strikes and no hook-ups.

 Rule Three: Use lures that appeal to Chum.
-Chum are, for the most part, plankton eaters.
+Chum are for the most part plankton eaters.
 As they return to spawn, they seem to develop a taste for herring.
-Chum also are attracted by lures in green, purple, and hot pink colors.
+Chum are also attracted by lures in green, purple, and hot pink colors.
 The closer they are to their spawning streams, the more likely they are to take herring.
 Up until then, artificial lures are the most effective.

 Since Chum are plankton eaters, small mini squid (usually called Mini Sardines or Michael Bait) are usually the most effective.
 Add shrimp Smelly Jelly to your squid leader and flasher or dodger.

 Chum respond to colors, especially greens, purples and hot pinks.
 I’ve found the most effective mini squid colors are distributed as Gold Star (Silver Horde) Mini Sardine in the following colors.
 Green is always a good choice, color number in Mini Sardine is F54R.
 Purple has become my first choice for Chum, Mini Sardine FG138R.
 Last, but not least, a Michael Bait in color number MB181.
 If your tackle box lacks these colors, use green or purple squid and cut the tentacles by half.
 Rig these Mini Sardines with a 6/0 to 9/0 black or blue hook.
 These should be fished on a 23" to 26 leader.
 If you can’t troll slow, lengthen the leader by 6 inches.
 Ideally, slow troll, Smelly Jelly, Hold On!